dlespiau/patchwork/docs/rest.rst

                     "name": "series-new-revision",
                     "event_time": "2015-10-20T19:49:49.494",
                     "series": 23,
-                    "user": null
+                    "user": null,
+                    "parameters": {
+                        "revision": 2
+                    }
                 },
                 {
                     "name": "series-new-revision",
                     "event_time": "2015-10-20T19:49:43.895",
                     "series": 22,
-                    "user": null
+                    "user": null,
+                    "parameters": {
+                        "revision": 1
                     }
+                }
             ]
         }

-At the moment, only one event is listed:
+Each event type has some ``parameters`` specific to that event.
+At the moment, only one event is possible:

-- **series-new-revision**: This event corresponds to patchwork receiving a full new revision of a series, should it be the initial submission of subsequent updates.
+- **series-new-revision**: This event corresponds to patchwork receiving a new revision of a series, should it be the initial submission or subsequent updates.
 The difference can be made by looking at the version of the series.

-  This event only appears when patchwork has received the full set of mails belonging to the same series, so the series object is guaranteed to contain all patches.
+  This event only appears when patchwork has received the full set of mails belonging to the same series, so the revision object is guaranteed to contain all patches.

+  **revision**: The version of the new revision that has been created.
+  ``series`` and ``revision`` can be used to retrieve the corresponding patches.

 Series
 ------